 8 of the best Wilsons Promontory Walks for the Nature Lover

 The best way to get there is to go on a road trip from Melbourne to Wilsons Prom.
-I love this route that goes through Cranbourne, Loch, Kurranburra and Foster because you drive past small towns and lovely villages with interesting things to see along the way.
+I love this route that goes through Cranbourne, Loch, Kurranburra and Foster because you drive past small towns and lovely villages with exciting things to see along the way.

 My picks for the best Wilsons Promontory Walks